 - T0, T1 and T2 follow the same sequence as that in Accepted state transition on page 2-21. - At T3 the device denies the request by setting PDENY HIGH.
 PACCEPT must remain LOW.
-The interface state is P DENIED. - At T4 the power controller samples PDENY HIGH and sets PREQ LOW and returns PSTATE to the value for the original state, State A. The interface state is P CONTINUE. - At T5 the device samples PREQ LOW and sets PDENY LOW.
+The interface state is P DENIED. - At T4 the power controller samples PDENY HIGH and sets PREQ LOW and returns PSTATE to the value for the current state, State A. The protocol requires that PSTATE is stable and has the value of the original state when PREQ going low is detected at the device.
+The interface state is P_CONTINUE. - At T5 the device samples PREQ LOW and sets PDENY LOW.
 Once the power controller samples PDENY LOW it can take any post-transition actions required.
 In the case of a denial this will generally require reversing any pre-transition actions which were taken between T1 and T2.
-The denied transition sequence is complete and the interface state is again P_STABLE.
+The denied transition sequence is complete and the interface state is again P STABLE.